Andhar7/micro_service_shop/services/user_service/test_all.md

 - Tests use Django's built-in testing framework with DRF's APITestCase
 - JWT authentication is properly mocked in tests using RefreshToken
 - Tests include model validation, API endpoints, serializers, and integration scenarios

+# Create folder in parent directories
+:!mkdir -p %:h

+   1. gg - Go to the first character of the file.
+   2. v - Enter Visual mode.
+   3. G - Go to the end of the file.